evr9-aber/evr9-aber.github.io/_posts/2025-03-12-live-stream.md

 Other issues arose, like setting up the callback function in the first place, the fact that my image model for pose_segmenter rejected having a callback function set so I had to add an extra check to prevent that, it required a timestamp to work, it is more computationally heavy.<br/>

 Prerecorded footage seems to perform poorly with the live_stream model which needs to be fixed before further testing.
-I could make it be a video model but that unfairly misses out the callback function and thus makes it poorer for testing.
+I could make it be a video model but that unfairly misses out the callback function and thus makes it poorer for testing.<br/>

+I realised the mask was not actually properly applying, instead of outlining my person, it instead was creating more like a bounding box for the person, not a very accurate one at that.
+I realised that how I was calculating the mask was causing it to take any input and output its extreme unless it was exactly zero.
+While this was helping, this was not what I had in mind by using pose segmentation.
+When I fixed this calculation, I realised that the pose segmentation model was asynchronously lagging behind my live feed and thus was, after a few seconds, made useless to the MoG.

 ### To Do:
 * Update model to handle saved videos better